mWater/mwater-expressions/docs/Expressions.md

 - `table`: Table id of start table
 - `joins`: Array of join columns to follow to get to table of expr.
 All must be `join` type
 - `expr`: Expression from final table to get value
-- `aggr`: Aggregation function to use if any join is multiple, null/undefined if not needed
+- `aggr`: Aggregation function to use if any join is multiple, null/undefined if not needed (DEPRECATED: use aggr expressions in `expr`)
 - `where`: optional logical expression to filter aggregation

 #### Aggr values